bombchus/z64-music-wiki/docs/basic/overview.md

 - Max Delay value cannot go above a value of 32767 (0x7FFF)
 - A section marker cannot intersect a pair of *Note On* and *Note Off* messages.

-[^1]: While many DAWs allow for you to stack notes on top of other notes, or overlap your notes without immediate issues, the MIDI standard stresses it is invalid to send a second *Note On* message for a note with the same pitch in the same channel before a *Note Off* message is sent for the first *Note On* message.
+[^1]: While many DAWs allow you to stack notes on top of other notes, or overlap your notes without immediate issues, the MIDI standard stresses it is invalid to send a second *Note On* message for a note of the same pitch in the same channel before a *Note Off* message is sent for the first *Note On* message.
 This is because of the way MIDI messages are interpreted, you can either use a pair of *Note On* and *Note Off* messages or a pair of *Note On* messages with the *Note On* message with a velocity of zero acts as a *Note Off* message.
-DAWs will attempt to connect the proper *Note On* and *Note Off* messages, however, it will inevitably fail as *Note On* messages can be seen as both *Note On* or *Note Off*.
+Many DAWs will attempt to connect the proper *Note On* and *Note Off* messages; however, it will inevitably fail as *Note On* messages can be seen as both *Note On* or *Note Off*.

 ### Assigning Appropriate MIDI Program Numbers
-In MIDI instruments are assigned by a control change command using the values 192 (0xC0) to 207 (0xCF).
-You can generally only have one single instrument per channel, however, you can swap the instrument at any point using a MIDI program change message.
+In MIDI, instruments are assigned by a control change command using the values 192 (0xC0) to 207 (0xCF).
+You can generally only have one single instrument per channel.
+However, you can swap the instrument at any point using a MIDI program change message.

-MIDI instrument banks using the GM specification normally contain 127 possible instruments with MIDI channel 10 always being reserved for percussion kits, where instead of using a program change to individual drums you instead change the entire percussion kit itself with individual drum sounds being assigned to different keys on the virtual MIDI piano (the range of possible samples is from keys 35 to 81).
-Instrument banks in MIDI contain those 127 instruments and percussion kits within a single instrument bank, however, in *Ocarina of Time* and *Majora's Mask* there are multiple instrument banks commonly referred to as "audiobanks" or "soundfonts".
-Setting instruments depends entirely on the audiobank you are using, in vanilla audiobanks there will almost always only be 1 (0x00) to 16 (0x0F) instruments with instrument 126 (0x7E) assigning the sound effects to a channel and instrument 127 (0x7F) assigning the percussion kit to a channel.
-Audiobanks can contain up to 255 (0xFF) instruments that may be assigned, however, instruments 126 (0x7E) and 127 (0x7F) are always reserved for sound effects and percussion kits respectively.
+MIDI instrument banks using the GM specification normally contain 127 possible instruments with MIDI channel 10 always being reserved for percussion kits, where instead of using a program change to individual drums, you instead change the entire percussion kit itself with individual drum sounds being assigned to different keys on the virtual MIDI piano (the range of possible samples is from keys 35 to 81).
+Instrument banks in MIDI contain those 127 instruments and percussion kits within a single instrument bank.
+However, in *Ocarina of Time* and *Majora's Mask* there are multiple instrument banks commonly referred to as "audiobanks" or "soundfonts".
+Setting instruments depends entirely on the audiobank you are using; in vanilla audiobanks there will almost always only be 1 (0x00) to 16 (0x0F) instruments with instrument 126 (0x7E) assigning the sound effects to a channel and instrument 127 (0x7F) assigning the percussion kit to a channel.
+Audiobanks can contain up to 255 (0xFF) instruments that may be assigned to a channel.
+However, instruments 126 (0x7E) and 127 (0x7F) are always reserved for sound effects and percussion kits respectively.

-Some audiobanks may have less instruments, different sound effects, or different percussion kits; the reason for breaking audiobanks into smaller sub-banks is a way to reduce the amount of RAM needed by the audio system.
+Some audiobanks may have fewer instruments, different sound effects, or contain entirely different percussion kits; the reason for breaking audiobanks into smaller sub-banks is used as a way to reduce the amount of RAM required by the audio system in *Ocarina of Time* and *Majora's Mask*.

 ??? info "Drums and Sound Effects"
     Drums and sound effects in *Ocarina of Time* and *Majora's Mask* work almost identically to how they do in MIDI with different values corresponding to different individual drum sounds.
-The only difference is hat there is a single percussion kit per audiobank and is assigned to program 127 (0x7F) instead of being assigned to a specific channel.
+The only difference is that there is a single percussion kit per audiobank, and it is assigned to program 127 (0x7F) instead of being assigned to a specific MIDI channel.

-To properly assign the instruments you want you will need to find which instrument in the audiobank you are using corresponds to the equivalent MIDI program value.
+To properly assign the instruments you want, you will need to determine which instrument inside the audiobank you are using corresponds to the equivalent MIDI program value.
 If you need to know which audiobank has which instruments, you can use the [vanilla audiobank references](../../vanilla-reference/audiobanks){ target="__blank" }<small>:material-open-in-new: </small> wiki page.

 ## Instrument Types
 In *Ocarina of Time* and *Majora's Mask* there are two different types of instruments: